MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-supplier-quality.md

 3. Select the **Logistics** bubble in the bubble chart and observe the plants in Springfield and Naperville, IL.
 Naperville seems to be doing a much better job of managing defective supplies as it has a high number of rejects and few impacts, compared to Springfield's large number for impacts.

    ![Select Logistics](media/sample-supplier-quality/supplier8.png)
-4. Select **Supplier Quality Analysis Sample** in the top nav pane to return to the dashboard.
+4. Select **Supplier Quality Analysis Sample** in the left navigation bar to return to the dashboard.

 ## Which material type is best managed?
 The best managed material type is the one with lowest downtime or no impact, regardless of defect quantity.